Russo-Ukrainian war (2022–present) order of battle: Russian leaders, 2022–23

+According to US officials, the commander of the Russian Southern Military District, Aleksandr Dvornikov, was placed in overall command on 8 April 2022.
+Analysts of the OSINT organisation CIT speculated that Dvornikov had been replaced by Gennady Zhidko in late May 2022, with US officials quoted in the New York Times also speculating that he had "disappeared".
+According to Mason Clark of the ISW, since Dvornikov and Zhidko remained "double-hatted" as Military District commanders during their reported terms as overall commanders, they were "first among equals" rather than true theatre commanders.

+In October 2022 the Russian ministry of defence officially announced that Sergei Surovikin had been placed in charge of Russia's forces fighting in Ukraine, according to analyst John Hardie writing for the Long War Journal, Surovikin was "likely the operation’s first true unified commander".
+Surovikin, who Hardie described as "a competent commander" was replaced in January 2023 by Valery Gerasimov.
+The Russian ministry of defence claimed that Surovikin's replacement was necessitated by the need for a more senior officer to carry out an "amplified range of tasks," and to increase "cooperation between services and branches of the Armed Forces."
+According to Hardie, Suvorikin's replacement may have reflected "internal power politics".

 Russian forces

 Since 12 January 2023, Chief of the General Staff Army General Valery Gerasimov was appointed as commander of military operations in Ukraine, with Surovikin as his deputy.

 The actual operational chain of command of the Russian military effort in Ukraine is not public, changes, and is a mix of state and non-state bodies.
 Personal rivalries are evident.
 President Vladimir Putin, however, remains firmly in control, sometimes micromanaging.
 The loose connection of various mercenary bodies and Ramzan Kadyrov's Chechens to the official command chain has been represented by placing them under headers separate to the Russian Armed Forces.

 It is unclear how tactical fighter, ground attack, and strategic bomber "sorties" (one flight of one aircraft) are scheduled and controlled.

 On 18 April 2023, Russian official sources said that President Putin had held meetings in the Kherson area with several commanders.
 The President "..received reports from the commander of the Dnepr forces grouping, General Lieutenant Oleg Makarevich, the commander of the Vostok [Eastern] forces grouping, General Lieutenant Andrey Kuzmenko, and the deputy commander of the combined grouping, General Colonel Mikhail Teplinsky."
 The meetings likely took place before 16 April.